 Chaoyang District People's Court also fined Yang Xiuyu, manager of online marketing company Beijing Erma, 150,000 yuan ($24,000).

 The court said Erma made more than 530,000 yuan ($86,000) by posting false information and deleting critical posts between 2008 and 2013 and 220,000 yuan ($36,000) by deleting negative information for others between May 2012 and 2013.
 The unidentified clients included a pharmaceutical company, a construction company and a travel agency.

 It is not uncommon in China for companies to pay others to generate online publicity for them, help promote their reputations or damage those of their competitors.

-Yang and one of his employees were arrested last August soon after authorities launched an intensified campaign to clean up rumors, negativity and unruliness from social media — a rare platform for Chinese to express themselves to a large audience in a country where all traditional media are state-controlled.
-While critics say the campaign has suppressed criticism of the government and ruling Communist Party, commentaries in state media Friday leapt on Yang's case to argue that a cleanup is needed.
+Yang was arrested last year soon after authorities launched an intensified campaign to clean up rumors, negativity and unruliness on social media — a platform for Chinese to express themselves to a large audience in a country where all traditional media are state-controlled.
+While critics say the campaign has suppressed criticism of the government and ruling Communist Party, commentaries in state media have leapt on the case to argue that a cleanup of "unbecoming behavior" is needed.

-Yang used a Weibo account to write that a model and her "sugar daddy," an official who didn't exist, had spent 8.88 million yuan ($1.4 million) chartering a jet to come to London for the 2012 Olympics.
-Public outrage ensued before it was revealed to have been a publicity stunt for a travel agent.
-The company had paid Erma 190,000 yuan ($31,000) because it wanted people to know about its "luxury tour service," the court said on its microblog, adding that the model was in on the plot.
+The court previously said that Yang had used an account on the Twitter-like Sina Weibo microblogging service to write that a model and her "sugar daddy" had spent 8.88 million yuan ($1.4 million) chartering a jet to go to London for the 2012 Olympics.
+Public outrage ensued before it was revealed to have been a publicity stunt for the travel agent.